-State laws differ, but most states in the U.S. require that a windshield be free of any cracks or issues with the safety glass that would cause your vision as the driver to be impaired.
-Only in Florida, Kentucky, and South Carolina, your deductible is waived for windshield replacement.
-Massachusetts previously waived the deductible as well, but no longer does.
+State laws differ, but most states require that a windshield be free of any cracks or issues with the safety glass that would cause your vision as the driver to be impaired.
+In short, if the crack diminishes your vision, it’s likely illegal.

 To find out your state’s specific laws regarding windshields and cracks or impairment of vision contact your state’s Department of Motor Vehicles.

 Depending on the size and location of the crack, you certainly may be able to drive your car while having a clear vision of the road.
 But it’s not advisable.
 Having a damaged windshield is a serious safety hazard.
 Over time even minor damage will get worse.
 And cracks in windshields can compromise a vehicle’s structural stability.

 The glass supports the chassis and helps prevent the roof from being crushed in a rollover or other type of collision, according to the National Automotive Parts Association.

 You can file a claim to repair or replace your windshield if you have comprehensive insurance.
 You have to pay the deductible when filing a comprehensive claim.
 A deductible is an amount you pay yourself before your insurance kicks in.
 That means in some cases it might not make sense to file a claim when having a cracked windshield repaired or replaced.
 If your deductible is close to or under the cost of the replacement, you won’t be able to file a claim.
 For example, if the cost to replace your windshield is $400 and your deductible is $500, you wouldn’t receive any money from your insurance company.